leidoe07/blog/index.md

 To start the project, I used a  Css grid layout generator https://grid.layoutit.com/ to automatically generate the code for the game’s layout.

 To create the icons for the the game’s buttons I started drawing on  the  Procreate editor app but drawing the art  well enough to use ass icons.
 I started using Canva to find visuals suitable for game buttons and make minor adjustment to color and size.
 Next I  created the game buttons by using the  button class  in the specific section of the grid layout I created.

+Once the layout was ready and the visuals were in place, I started with the actual game mechanics.
+This was where things got a bit tricky because while I had a clear vision of what I wanted the game to look like, translating that into functional code was a whole different story.

+To implement the game logic, I used JavaScript (as instructed), which I was still not completely familiar with.
+I started with the most essential part of the game: the score counter.

+I wrote a simple function that would update the score each time the washing machine was clicked:

+    function startItemTimer(item) {
+     if (itemTimers[item]) clearInterval(itemTimers[item]);
+      itemTimers[item] = setInterval(() => {
+         score += itemIncrements[item];
+         document.getElementById('score').innerText =
+         `Score: ${score}`;
+    }, itemIntervals[item]);
+    }

+With this code, the timers would kick in whenever a player bought an item.
+It took some trial and error (and a lot of random bugs), but I eventually got it working.

+After the mechanics were in place, I focused on making the game more user-friendly.
+I added tooltips to show players what each item did and how much it cost.
+If you hovered over a button, you’d see something like “Detergent Pod - Price: 10 - Increases score by 1 every 3 seconds.”
+This made it easier to decide which items to buy and added a bit of strategy to the game.

+I also used some background music using Howler.js and created a mute button.
+It was a small touch but made the game feel more complete.

+      let bgMusic = new Howl({
+         src: ['Viktor Kraus - Blueberries.mp3'],
+        autoplay: true,
+        volume: 0.10,
+        loop: true
+            });
+    function muteMusic() {
+        bgMusic.pause();
+            }

+By the end, Pastel Washing was a functional clicker game with a chill laundry theme.
+It was a fun project that taught me a lot about JavaScript, CSS, and why I should always have a backup plan for bugs.
+While it’s far from perfect, building it was more enjoyable than I thought it’d be.

+Would I choose a different name if I did it again?
+Absolutely.
+But for now, I’m happy with what I’ve created — bugs, confusing code, and all.